decyphertek-io/decyphertek/docs/products/azure/uptime-kuma.md

 Uptime Kuma is a self-hosted monitoring tool designed to track the availability and performance of websites and services.
 It provides real-time status updates, customizable alerts, and a user-friendly dashboard to help users ensure their sites and services remain operational.
-[GCP Marketplace: Uptime Kuma ](https://console.cloud.google.com/marketplace/product/server-build-415714/uptime-kuma)
+[Azure Marketplace: Uptime Kuma ]( )

 Note:
 ------